Skip to main content

 • “If that wasn't bad enough, the game is horribly buggy, and there is no excuse for a game that has been out this long.”

-• “The game has way too many glitches to not be supported; combat is clunky, managing your shipmates is nearly impossible, as they will all stand in the same place, and to separate them, you have to click off of them, then click on the pile, then click on an open space, and repeat this process until you've moved them all out.”
+• “The game has way too many glitches to not be supported; combat is clunky, managing your shipmates is nearly impossible, as they will all stand in the same place.”

 • grinding

-The grinding aspect of Interstellaria is heavily criticized for being tedious and time-consuming, often requiring players to engage in repetitive tasks that can feel uninteresting and drawn-out.
-While some players find enjoyment in the game, many agree that the extensive grinding needed to progress, coupled with a lack of engaging content, makes it less appealing, especially for those who dislike monotonous gameplay.
-Overall, the game is described as charming but marred by excessive grinding and a frustrating interface.
+The grinding aspect of the game is widely criticized for being tedious and time-consuming, often requiring players to engage in repetitive tasks that can feel uninteresting and drawn-out.
+While some players find enjoyment in the charm of the game, many agree that the extensive grinding needed to progress or improve gear detracts from the overall experience, making it feel more like a chore than a rewarding endeavor.
+The interface and mechanics further exacerbate the tedium, leading to frustration during resource management and exploration.

 • “Completing simple tasks takes years because of the tediousness of clicking.”